 This part is a little tricky.

-Actually, only 16% of the people that stumble across your piece will stay on and finish reading everything, but those are the people that are actually looking for useful data, so make sure your content appeals to them!
+To be realistic – only 16% of the people who stumble across your piece actually linger long enough to finish reading everything.
+But those are the people that are actually looking for useful data, so make sure your content appeals to them!

 When your readers find your articles useful, they’ll naturally spend more time on your site trying to understand and digest the information you’ve shared with them.